 Of course, it won’t work completely without new construction.
 But a lot has to change here, too.
 “We are the main cause of the climate crisis and the scarcity of resources,” says Vanja Schneider, who is developing the first residential building based on the Cradle to Cradle principle together with Landmarken AG in Hamburg.
 “If I want to build a building today, I would like to have an answer for taking back the products and materials used,” says Schneider.
 “Badass”, together with the architects from Kadawittfeld, they pay attention to the CO2 balance of the building during the development of “Moringa”.
 70 percent of the structural components and materials are recyclable, emphasises the Moringa maker.
 The reinforced concrete skeleton construction also supports the concept of recyclability: only the staircase cores and the ceilings are load-bearing, so that everything from the outer wall to the entire interior can be flexibly and easily converted.
 Recycled or eco-concrete is used for the concrete.
 In the latter case, the aggregates are CO2-reduced.

-At the moment, the focus is on lighthouse projects such as The Cradle in Düsseldorf, Moringa in Hamburg or the Cityförster recycling house in Hanover, but it will take a while before this becomes widespread in building processes, says Johannes Stiglmair of TRNSFRM, which is currently working with the collaborators and LXSY Architects on the IMPACT HUB BERLIN X CRCLR HOUSE in Berlin according to circular principles.
+At the moment, the focus is on lighthouse projects such as The Cradle in Düsseldorf, Moringa in Hamburg or the Cityförster recycling house in Hanover, but it will take a while before this becomes widespread in building processes, says Johannes Stiglmair of TRNSFRM, which is currently working with the collaborators and LXSY Architects on the IMPACT HUB BERLIN X CRCLR HOUSE (Website in German) in Berlin according to circular principles.
 The vision of the spokesperson of the Building & Architecture Alliance of the NGO Cradle to Cradle: “We want to construct buildings and cities in such a way that they are not only climate-neutral, but also have a positive impact on the environment”.

 As partners of the “New European Bauhaus”, companies from the German Design Council network are researching how Europe can become climate-neutral by 2050.
 More about the New European Bauhaus.